Cell-based models

-Cell-based models are mathematical models that represent biological cells as a discrete entities.
+Cell-based models are mathematical models that represent biological cells as discrete entities.
 Within the field of computational biology they are often simply called agent-based models of which they are a specific application and they are used for simulating the biomechanics of multicellular structures such as tissues. to study the influence of these behaviors on how tissues are organised in time and space.
 Their main advantage is the easy integration of cell level processes such as cell division, intracellular processes and single-cell variability within a cell population.

 Continuum-based models (PDE-based) models have also been developed – in particular, for cardiomyocytes and neurons.
 These represent the cells through explicit geometries and take into account spatial distributions of both intracellular and extracellular processes.
 They capture, depending on the research question and areas, ranges from a few to many thousand cells.
 In particular, the framework for electrophysiological models of cardiac cells is well-developed and made highly efficient using high-performance computing.